Elango-Sagravia/movie_suggestions/outstatic/content/articles/movies-like-due-date.md

 ---
-title: '5 Hilarious movies like Due Date you need to watch'
+title: '5 hilarious movies like Due Date you need to watch'
 status: 'published'
 author:
   name: 'Camy'